BHLHE41: DEC2-P385R

-Ying-Hui Fu's lab found this mutation in familial natural short sleepers (FNSS).
-FNSS naturally sleep less, about 6-6.5 hours a night.
-It is not clear how this works.
-It is possible BHLHE41 makes sleep shorter through pathways independent of those which regulate the molecular core clock, such as the pathway involving the PER2 gene.
-Both BHLHE41 and PER2 also affect immune function, maybe because tuning the immune system could be one of the reasons we sleep at all.

-BHLHE41 Knockout
+BHLHE41 knockout

 BHLHE41 knockout mice, also known as BHLHE41 -/- or BHLHE41 null, showed no change in their free-running period with respect to activity.
 After being exposed to an in vivo model of allergic asthma, BHLHE41 knockout mice show decreased TH2 cytokine production, defective TH2 responses after being repeatedly stimulated with OVA peptide, and reduced alveolar infiltrate.
 BHLHE41 knockout mice had increased post-natal regeneration of muscle after injury.
 However, these mice showed no deficits in embryonic muscle repair.

 Clinical significance

-Immune System
+Immune system

 BHLHE41 has been shown to be regulator of T-cell activation.
 BHLHE41 upregulates CD25 expression through a Stat6-dependent mechanism, which enhances the IL-2 receptor-mediated signal pathway, which promotes TH2 differentiation.
 Gata3 enhances T helper cell 2 (Th2) differentiation signals by regulating BHLHE41 expression through an autoregulatory loop.

 Hypoxia

 Hypoxia stimulates hypoxia-inducible factor-1 alpha (HIF-1α) to be produced, which initiates the hypoxic response.
 HIF-1α induces the transcription of BHLHE41 and BHLHE40.
 This is believed to repress cell proliferation, which is not conducive to a hypoxic environment.
 BHLHE41 can also block a hypoxic response by presenting HIF-1α to a proteasome complex, which induces HIF-1α's degradation.